Technology is here to stay. Because of this, the technology industry in our region is expected to grow 13% with 7,900 new jobs projected by 2031.

 Reach out to Sean to schedule a meeting so you can learn about workforce development services for your technology business.

-For additional information about programs for technology employers, contact Sean Moore, Senior Project Manager – Healthcare & Technology, at email@example.com or 360.762.8569.
+To get involved in our industry panel, receive notices of meetings, or learn more about resources for healthcare companies, contact Sean Moore, Senior Project Manager – Healthcare & Technology, at firstname.lastname@example.org or 360.762.8569.